bodrick/awesome/TOPICS.md

 ## mattermost

 *   [42wim/matterbridge](https://github.com/42wim/matterbridge) - bridge between mattermost, IRC, gitter, xmpp, slack, discord, telegram, rocketchat, twitch, ssh-chat, zulip, whatsapp, keybase, matrix, microsoft teams, nextcloud, mumble, vk and more with REST API (mattermost not required!)

+## microsoft-teams

+*   [42wim/matterbridge](https://github.com/42wim/matterbridge) - bridge between mattermost, IRC, gitter, xmpp, slack, discord, telegram, rocketchat, twitch, ssh-chat, zulip, whatsapp, keybase, matrix, microsoft teams, nextcloud, mumble, vk and more with REST API (mattermost not required!)
+*   [EvotecIT/PSTeams](https://github.com/EvotecIT/PSTeams) - PSTeams is a PowerShell Module working on Windows / Linux and Mac.
+It allows sending notifications to Microsoft Teams via WebHook Notifications.
+It's pretty flexible and provides a bunch of options.
+Initially, it only supported one sort of Team Cards but since version 2.X.X it supports Adaptive Cards, Hero Cards, List Cards, and Thumbnail Cards.
+All those new cards have their own cmdlets and the old version of creating Teams Cards stays as-is for compatibility reasons.

 ## minecraft-chat